aryika78/ai-cost-and-model-intelligence-system/README.md

-# MCKH AI Cost & Model Intelligence Engine
+# AI Cost & Model Intelligence Engine

 > Find the right AI model for your project.
 Get real cost ranges — not guesses.